internetarchive/dweb-mirror/README.md

 attached USB's from one device to another.

-The one directory you should not move or delete is `archiveorg/.hashstore` in any of these locations, the server will refetch anything else it needs if you browse to the item again when connected to the internet.
+The one directory you should not move or delete is `archiveorg/.hashstore` in any of these locations, the server will refetch anything else it needs next time you browse to the item while connected to the internet.

 ### Maintenance